Lauren Hayes

-Lauren Hayes is a cultural and linguistic anthropologist focusing on work, gender, globalization, workplace discourse, and rural identity.
-She examines how systems of flexible and gendered labor are reproduced and the ways that people adapt to labor transformations.
-Ongoing research centers on gender and manufacturing, tech-based workforce development, and reproductive labor in Appalachia and other regions of the United States.
-Her previous research focused on livelihood strategies among women microloan borrowers in Honduras.
-Dr. Hayes is accepting MA and PhD students who are interested in gender and work, language and communication at work, and applied and economic anthropology.
+Lauren Hayes is a cultural and linguistic anthropologist focusing on work, globalization, workplace discourse, and rural identity.
+She examines how systems of flexible labor are reproduced and the ways that people adapt to labor transformations.
+Ongoing research centers on manufacturing, tech-based workforce development, ranching and agriculture work, and caring labor in Appalachia, Wyoming, and other regions of the United States.
+Previous research focused on livelihood strategies among microloan borrowers in Honduras.
+Dr. Hayes is accepting MA and PhD students who are interested in rural work, women and work, language and communication at work, and applied and economic anthropology.

 Courses Taught